-SEAA 4383 - Analysis and Design of Tall Building Systems Pre-requisite: SEAA 3243 Theory of Structures
+SEAA 4383 - Analysis and Design of Tall Building Systems

 This course deals with modelling, analysis and design of tall building structural system.
 The course content covers an introduction to tall building structures and related issue in analysis and design.
 The student will be guided through the Eurocode 1, 2, 3, 4, 7 and 8 basic requirements of analysis and design of tall buildings.
 The modelling, analysis and design of tall building structural elements such as frame, shear wall and core wall structures will first be explained before the students are guided through the analysis and design of various tall building shapes using software.
 Finally, the detailing of shear and core walls will be explained in detail.